Samuel Lee Smithers: Arrest and charges

-On May 28, 1996, the same day he murdered Christy Cowan, Samuel Smithers was arrested and charged for the killings of Cowan and Denise Roach.
-This was not Smithers's first brush with the law, as he was previously convicted of starting church fires thrice in Tennessee in 1980 during his former occupation as a volunteer firefighter.

-On that day, Marian Whitehurst, the owner of the property where Smithers killed the women, saw Smithers cleaning an axe and a pool of blood in the carport.
+On May 28, 1996, the day he murdered Christy Cowan, Marian Whitehurst, the owner of the property where Smithers killed the women, happened to drop by unexpectedly and saw Smithers cleaning an axe and a pool of blood in the carport.
 When Whitehurst probed Smithers about the blood, Smithers claimed the blood was from an animal.
-Despite Smither's answers, Whitehurst remained unsettled by the gruesome discovery and a police report was lodged thereafter, and although the pool of blood was cleaned up, the police found that there were drag marks in the grass that eventually led to a pond, where they found the body of Cowan.
-A further search in the pond also led to the discovery of a second woman's corpse, and the woman was later identified as Denise Roach.
+Whitehurst remained unsettled and later in the evening called the police to report what she saw.
+Although the pool of blood was cleaned up, the police found drag marks in the grass leading to a pond in which they found Cowan's body.
+A further search in the pond led to the discovery of a second woman's corpse, later identified as that of Denise Roach.

-Based on the autopsy results, Cowan sustained multiple head wounds and skull fractures, and other injuries consistent with manual strangulation and drowning.
+Autopsy found that Cowan sustained multiple head wounds and skull fractures, and other injuries consistent with manual strangulation and drowning.
 Roach died as a result of more than ten stab wounds to her head, along with strangulation.

+Samuel Smithers was arrested and charged with the murders of Cowan and Denise Roach the next day, on May 29.
+This was not Smithers's first brush with the law, as he was previously convicted of starting church fires thrice in Tennessee in 1980 during his former occupation as a volunteer firefighter.

-On June 15, 1996, Smithers officially pleaded not guilty to the murders.
-The prosecution announced on July 4, 1996, that they would seek the death penalty against Smithers.
+On June 15, Smithers officially pleaded not guilty to the murders.
+The prosecution announced on July 4 that it would seek the death penalty against Smithers.